codefellows/setup-guide/mac/tree/tree.md

 # Install Tree

+Run:

-Run `brew install tree`
+ `brew install tree`

-Verify tree is installed by running `tree --version`
+Verify tree is installed by running:

+ `tree --version`

 Output should look similar to: